raphaelbarbosaqwerty/BookStudy/README.md

 ### Padawan->Jedi:
 - **CleanCode** - Best book to understand how you can clean your code!
 - **The Kybalion** - If you want to understand how the universe works, start understand you.
+- **The Number Devil: A Mathematical Adventure** - Amazing book to open your mind about the numbers

 ### Hacking:
 - **The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws**  - A real bible about WebApplications.
 - **The basics of Web Hacking** - If you don't understand nothing about, start here. (really basic, but good/cool).